Prepare Your East Bay Garden For Winter Weather

 Winter rain is essential, but saturated soil can suffocate roots and encourage disease.
 Make sure patio containers have open drainage holes and are not left in saucers of standing water.

-If water pools in planting areas, you can improve future drainage by amending the soil with organic matter and tiny drainage rocks, or by planting on slightly raised mounds.
+If water pools in your garden planting areas, you can improve drainage over time by amending the soil with organic matter such as wood chip mulch, organic compost, and tiny drainage rocks, or by planting on slightly raised mounds.
 Avoid walking on wet soil, which compresses air pockets that plant roots rely on for health and nutrient exchange.

 Organic Mulch: Your Winter Garden MVP

-Mulches derived from natural organic sources, such as bark fines, compost, shredded leaves, or wood chips, are one of the most effective tools for protecting gardens during winter, and they work year-round in East Bay landscapes.
+Mulches derived from natural organic sources, such as bark fines, compost, shredded leaves, or wood chips, are one of the most effective gardening tools for protecting your plants during winter and building your soil's water carrying capacity.

 Benefits of Organic Mulch